-An assessment of flood routing and flood storage capacity for the 2P-3P TSA has been completed (Golder 2017a).
-This assessment meets the HSRC design criteria for Low to High consequence tailings facilities of 72-hour duration inflow design flood equal to 1/3 between the 1-in-1,000-year event and the probable maximum flood event.
-The assessment resulted in the following conclusions:
+An assessment of flood routing and flood storage capacity for the 2P-3P TSA was completed (Golder 2017a).
+The results of the assessment indicated that the facility can manage an inflow design flood (IDF) event for a High consequence tailings facility considering a 72-hour duration IDF equal to 1/3 between the 1-in-1,000-year event and the probable maximum flood event.
+For the 2 Pit and 3 Pit South areas, the net inflow from the IDF would be either contained in the pit or report as seepage into the surrounding waste rock.
+Therefore, overtopping is not a credible failure mode.